Rinaldo Cruzado: Chievo

-On 5 August 2011 Cruzado left Juan Aurich and transferred to Serie A club ChievoVerona for the start of the 2011–2012 season.
+On 5 August 2011, Cruzado left Juan Aurich and transferred to Serie A club ChievoVerona for the start of the 2011–2012 season.
 He signed a three-year contract and chose to wear the number eight shirt as reported by Chievo's official website.
-On 13 August 2011 he made his debut for Chievo in a 45-minute summer friendly match against Novara, which ended in a 2–0 loss for his side.
-Cruzado then played his second match for Chievo on 27 August 2011 in a friendly match against Internazionale in Monza.
-He entered the match at the start of the second half for club captain Sergio Pellissier when the score was still 0-0.
+On 13 August 2011, he made his debut for Chievo in a 45-minute summer friendly match against Novara, which ended in a 2–0 loss for his side.
+Cruzado then played his second match for Chievo on 27 August 2011 in a friendly match against Inter Milan in Monza.
+He entered the match at the start of the second half for club captain Sergio Pellissier when the score was still 0–0.
 In the end, Cruzado helped ChievoVerona defeat Inter 3–2.
 Cruzado made his Serie A debut on 11 September 2011 at home in the Bentegodi stadium against Novara for the second round (the first round was suspended) of the 2011–12 Serie A season.
 He entered the match in the 66th minute replacing Paolo Sammarco and eventually the match finished in a 2–2 draw.
 Cruzado made his Coppa Italia debut on 11 January 2012 in the Round of 16 away to Udinese.